Germinating the seeds

 coarse sand.
 An alternate mix is 1 part

 Until the seeds sprout, ensure that the surface soil always stays moist.
 If you enclose the pots in a plastic container to maintain moisture, leave it open slightly to allow some fresh air in.
 You may need to drip a few drops of water over the seeds every day or 2 to keep the seeds moist.

 They germinate well between 68 and 84 degrees F (20-29°C).
 A little cooler at night is ok.
 I recommend placing a minimum/maximum thermometer near the pots.

-They should start germinating in within 2 months, but may take up to 4 months to start.
+They should start germinating within 2 months, but may take up to 4 months to start.
 Increase air ventilation slightly after sprouting to prevent rot, but continue keeping the soil surface moist for 2-3 weeks after sprouting.

 Fertilizing -- The first 6 weeks, feed weekly with a small amount of dilute